osrf/gazebo_tutorials/physics_params/tutorial.md

 Dynamics Engine(ODE).

 # Overview
-This tutorial will first explain physics related parameters that are applicable to all the physics engines, such as `real_time_factor`, `max_step_size`, etc.
+This tutorial first explains physics related parameters that are applicable to all the physics engines such as `real_time_factor` and `max_step_size`.
 Then it explains with demonstration about how to use the parameters for `solvers`, `constraints`, `friction`.
 The oder of parameters in this tutorial follows the `sdformat` specification definition [here](http://sdformat.org/spec?ver=1.6).

 # Parameters Applicable to All Physics Engines
-The parameters listed in this section is defined under the `physics` tab [here](http://sdformat.org/spec?ver=1.6&elem=physics), which are shared among all the physics engines.
+The parameters listed in this section are defined under the `<physics>` tag [here](http://sdformat.org/spec?ver=1.6&elem=physics).
+These are shared among all physics engines.

 1. `type` The type of the dynamics engine.
 Currently Gazebo supports 4 physics
 engines: `ode`, `bullet`, `simbody` and `dart`.
 The default physics engine is `ode`.

 1. `max_step_size` The maximum time step size during the simulation. `ode` supports only constant step size and this is a constant value.
-Default value in Gazebo is `0.001`.
+Default value in Gazebo is `0.001` seconds.

 1. `real_time_factor` `max_step_size x real_time_update_rate` sets an upper bound
 of `real_time_factor`.
-If `real_time_factor < 1`, the simulation is slower than real
+If `real_time_factor < 1` the simulation is slower than real
 time.

 1. `real_time_update_rate` This is the frequency at which the simulation time steps are advanced.
-The default value in Gazebo is `1000`, multiplied with the default `max_step_size` of `0.001` gives a `real_time_factor` of `1`.
-If `real_time_update_rate` is set to `0`, the simulation will run as fast as it can.
+The default value in Gazebo is `1000` Hz.
+Multiplying with the default `max_step_size` of `0.001` seconds gives a `real_time_factor` of `1`.
+If `real_time_update_rate` is set to `0` the simulation will run as fast as it can.
 If Gazebo is not able to update at the desired rate, it will update as fast as it can, based on the computing power.

 1. `max_contacts` The maximum number of contacts to be generated between two entities.
 This value can be overwritten by the `max_contacts` element nested under a `collision` element.
-This is helpful to constrain the maximum number of contacts between two entities, such as face-to-face collision, with a potential sacrifice to the accuracy.
+This is helpful to constrain the maximum number of contacts between two entities, such as face-to-face collisions, with a potential sacrifice to the accuracy.
 The `max_contacts` parameter is especially helpful for trimesh objects.
-Another benefit of `max_contacts` parameter is that it allows users to allocate a fixed amount of memory at the beginning to store the contact and no reallocation would happen since we have allocated memory large enough to store the maximum number of contacts allowed.
+Another benefit of `max_contacts` parameter is that it allows users to allocate a fixed amount of memory at the beginning to store contacts.
+No reallocation would happen since we have allocated enough memory to store the maximum number of contacts possible.

 # Parameters for Open Dynamics Engine(ODE)
 The ODE user guide [here](http://ode.org/ode-latest-userguide.html) includes